 Every water company receives each month several calls from homeowners complaining about “blue water” from their faucets.
 They and perhaps also their neighbors have been drinking their own toilet tank water which has been colored by toilet bowl cleaner!
 Instead of a “plumbing code approved” toilet flush valve, they had bought a cheap one.

 In spite of regulations and building codes on backflow prevention, many products sold in stores to trusting homeowners do not meet them.
-Conspicuous among them are the old-school water-pressure pumps that sit in the sump pit.
-Their discharge pipe is filled with sump water and they are likely to contaminate drinking water during a sudden loss of water pressure.
-The manufacturer's instructions recommend and some states require the use of an RPZ (Reduced Pressure Zone) Backflow Prevention Device, which costs over $150.
-Moreover, it restricts water flow to the pump and requires annual certification (about $60–80 each year).
+Conspicuous among them are the old-school water-pressure pumps located in the sump pit.
+Their vertical discharge pipe and suction pipe are filled with sump water and they are likely to contaminate drinking water during a sudden loss of water pressure.
+The homeowners might be exposed to lawsuits for contaminating the city’s drinking water.